 Have you ever asked yourself what goes on in comics between the panels and behind the scenes?
 Between the Panels 2 gives you an inside look at the making of four great new graphic novels: Broxo, by Zack Giallongo; Legends of Zita the Spacegirl, by Ben Hatke; Bloody Chester, by JT Petty and Hilary Florido, Sumo, by Thien Pham, and Sailor Twain, by Mark Siegel.

 Comic- and picture-book star Mark Siegel has spun a delightful and compelling fantasy for young picture book readers, illustrated in a unique style that combines elements of traditional picture book, comic, and animation art.

 Mark Siegel presents a short and entertaining history of comics in America from early pamphlets, to today’s unprecedented graphic novel renaissance.
 Discover the special moment we are in, and where it may be heading, and some of the extraordinary graphic novelists who belong in any well-rounded reading diet.

 The Impossible Dance of Art &Business

 This popular workshop has been honed all over the country.
 Even though it explores the creative life from the book publishing angle, it is now in demand with TV and feature animation studios.
 Mark discusses how to reconcile art and commerce and their inherent contradictions—in one’s life or in a project.
 It is a unique insight, offering tools to help both executives and creatives communicate with each other.

 Living the Creative Life

 For creators in any medium: Mark Siegel takes a layered look at the challenges, inner and outer, facing a creative pursuit in the world today.
-Siegel provides unique tools, examples and stories to encourage and nurture authors and artists in every field, drawn from his own unique experience as an editor and as an author.
+Mark provides unique tools, examples, and stories to encourage and nurture authors and artists in every field, drawn from his own unique experience as an editor and as an author.

 Fiction and the Quest for Truth